ChrisVN123/02476_mlops_exam/README.md

 # exam_project

 This is the exam project for our group in course 02476 Machine Learning Operations.
 The project applies Deep Learning methods on a relevant topic, but focuses mainly on the structure of the code, repository, version control, and much more regarding how to collaborate on large projects as a team and making reproducible research.
+The model that is implemented uses data of SP500 companies in the us containing both financial data on revenue, EBITDA and similar, together with minor categorical information.
+The idea of the model is to predict which sector it belongs to ex. if the model get a company like Apple it should return technology.
+The idea is to see if it is possible to do segmentation on comapany sector based on simple financial input knowledge.

 ## Project structure